 But since it had been filed away, somewhere, I experienced a curious phenomenon later on.
 I found that in crises or emotional times, a line of poetry would suddenly come to me—a phrase I’d never paid much attention to before—and I’d have one of those “aha!” moments.

 At one point I sustained a serious and chronic injury.
-My physical limitations were such that I could not work, nor even read or write, for long periods of time.
+My physical limitations were such that for long periods of time I could not work, nor even read or write in any sustained way.
 I took to visiting a park near where I lived and slowly walking around a track there.
 Nearby was a small wooded area, and it was wintertime and snow was on the ground.
 Looking at the trees, the following line suddenly came to my mind, unbidden, (“Whose woods these are I think I know…”) memorized so long ago, and hardly thought of since.

 But the words were all there, waiting for me, and when I came to the lines, “The woods are lovely, dark, and deep” they hit me with the force of near-revelation.
 Frost seemed to be talking about wanting to give up, to surrender to something dark and restful (what? death?) in a time of great weariness such as I was experiencing.
 And then the next line came, too, offering hope and resolution, “But I have promises to keep…”